GoogleCloudPlatform/community/tutorials/on-beyond-magpie0.md

 ## Summary

-* If you want to use the Cloud Natural Language in a program, you will need to:
+* If you want to use the Cloud Natural Language API in a program, you will need to:

   * create a GCP project
   * enable the API
   * arrange for authentication (in this case using an API key)

-* from the WWW interface, you can use the Cloud Natural Language to analyze sentiment, extract entities, and parse the syntax of text
+* from the WWW interface, you can use the Cloud Natural Language API to analyze sentiment, extract entities, and parse the syntax of text
-* you can also call the Cloud Natural Language from the API Explorer
+* you can also call the Cloud Natural Language API from the API Explorer

 ## Next Steps
-To use the different features of the Cloud Natural Language, see tkwasilenkohe following Community articles:
+To use the different features of the Cloud Natural Language, see the following Community articles:
-* On Beyond Magpie: Part 1, Sentiment Analysis
+* [On Beyond Magpie: Part 1, Sentiment Analysis][magpie1]
-* On Beyond Magpie: Part 2, Entity Analysis
+* [On Beyond Magpie: Part 2, Entity Analysis][magpie2]